Are You Ready?

 Through concentrated study, including course work and study skills development, you will acquire a confidence in your own academic skills.
 Classes are small, which allows participants to become acquainted with fellow students and instructors.

-Orientation to campus services, such as financial aid, tutor labs, and advisement, help to quiet the fears often experienced by new students.
+Orientation to campus services, such as financial aid, tutor labs, and advisement, help to ease the fears sometimes experienced by new students.

 Some Additional Benefits

-- Upon successful completion of the Bridge Program, you will be taken off probation and encouraged to continue your education goals at UW-Superior
+- if on academic probation, you will be taken off probation upon successful completion of the Bridge Program and encouraged to continue your education goals at UW-Superior